Coderishi9/Python-Projects/README.md

 - SBT Version - 1.3.4
 - Scala Version - 2.12.10
 - Java Version - 1.8 and above
-- Hadoop - 3.3.0 - (use this [link](https://phoenixnap.com/kb/install-hadoop-ubuntu)for installation and configuration)
+- Hadoop - 3.3.0 - (use this [link](https://phoenixnap.com/kb/install-hadoop-ubuntu) for installation and configuration)
 - IntelliJ

 **Apache Spark**

 For Development, no need to setup Spark environment and Spark session gets created automatically.
-For Production only we need to setup Spark separately when go for using Spark Cluster to run the map job. (use this [link](https://phoenixnap.com/kb/install-spark-on-ubuntu)to install and configure Spark)
+For Production only we need to setup Spark separately when go for using Spark Cluster to run the map job. (use this [link](https://phoenixnap.com/kb/install-spark-on-ubuntu) to install and configure Spark)

 **How to Build**

 1. _IntelliJ_

-  - Add a Configuration of type sbt Task to r_u_n or debug
-  - sbt Tool Window in the Sidebar
-  - sbt shell at the Bottom Left
+&nbsp;&nbsp;- Add a Configuration of type sbt Task to run or debug &nbsp;&nbsp;- sbt Tool Window in the Sidebar &nbsp;&nbsp;- sbt shell at the Bottom Left
 1. _Terminal_ - IDE integrated or native:

   - sbt - opens an sbt shell